Installation¶

 -

-Install via Helm:
+Install via Helm (use

 Your data (user accounts, monitoring configuration) is preserved in the existing PersistentVolumeClaim.